-FY2015 allowable costs are divided into the following categories: planning, training and exercises are allowable cost.
-Each category's allowable costs have been listed in the "Budget Detail Worksheet" above.
+FY 2017 allowable costs are divided into the following categories for this agreement: Planning, Organizational, Exercise, Training, Equipment and Management and Administration.
+Each category's allowable costs has been listed in the "Budget Detail Worksheet" above.

 A. Allowable Planning Related Costs